Derx1/Valorant-Manager-Simulator/README.md

 ## Installation

 1. Download the executable from the [Google Drive link](https://drive.google.com/file/d/17VEGivP_0q3rmFrcgjhCvzL3Yi1Nz4Oh/view)
+2. Only Download for this link, don't reupload and don't downloand any archive if isn't with this link
-2. Run the installer and follow the on-screen instructions
+3. Run the installer and follow the on-screen instructions
-3. Launch the application from the created desktop shortcut or start menu entry
+4. Launch the application from the created desktop shortcut or start menu entry

 ## Usage